The Who, What, Where, When and Sometimes, Why.

 Young breast cancer survivors can feel isolated.

 Because most women with breast cancer are older, it’s easy to feel alone, even among other women who’ve had breast cancer.
-A support group tailored to younger women with any type of cancer may be more helpful than one for women who’ve had breast cancer.
+A support group tailored to younger women with any type of cancer may be more helpful than one for women of any age who’ve had breast cancer.

 Some websites, such as the Young Survival Coalition, offer chat rooms and e-mail discussion groups for young women who’ve had cancer.